ConalMonaghan/Shiny-Survey-and-Feedback-Site/README.md

        Conal.Monaghan@anu.edu.au

  ## Acknowledgement
  You are free to use and modify this code without as you wish.
-If you do, please acknowledge Conal Monaghan for website design
+If you do, please acknowledge Conal Monaghan for website design.

+ I am licencing this under Apache 2.0 licencing.

 ## Website Code